RonanMarrinan/latin101portfolio/translation1.md

 B. Grammatical Questions

 What case is eius and to what does it refer?
-Eius is genitive and it refers to Chaos.
+Eius is genitive and it refers to ???????

 What type of word is haec?
 Haec is a demonstratives.